molecule/molecule.github.io/index.md

 newsfeed:
     -
-        content: Submitted my first first-author paper! <a href="https://i.imgur.com/XAFRi0k.jpg">Had fun out celebrating with our whole lab (6 papers!!!) and some folks from Bjoern's lab.</a>
+        content: Submitted my first first-author paper! <a href="https://i.imgur.com/XAFRi0k.jpg">Had fun out celebrating with some folks from Bjoern's lab.</a>
         date: 21 Sept 2018
     -
-        content: Pushing hard for CHI...got some cool projects coming through.
-Excited and happy but will be relieved when Sept.
+        content: Pushing hard for CHI...Excited and happy but will be relieved when Sept.
 21 has passed!
         date: 12 Sept 2018
     -
         content: Excited for my AR/VR class and my Questioning New Media class this semester!
         date: 29 Aug 2018
     -
-        content: This summer has been a bit of a struggle, health-wise.
-Still working on lots of projects but having a tough time because I spend so much time recovering from migraines.
+        content: Working on lots of projects but having a tough time because I spend so much time recovering from migraines.
         date: 10 Aug 2018
     -
         content: Getting ready for a long vacation in Hawai'i!
-Kayaking, snorkeling, seeing the Na Pali coast...and enjoying some relaxation with my honey love.
+Kayaking, snorkeling, seeing the Na Pali coast with my honey love.
         date: 11 May 2018
     -
         content: Really enjoyed presenting our latest projects to the enthusiastic audience at the ARCS Symposium.